astropy/photutils/docs/background.rst

     >>> print((mean, median, std))  # doctest: +FLOAT_CMP
     (4.994042038715669, 4.991333562774164, 1.9699473426119296)

-Of course, the source detection and masking procedure can be iterated further.
+The source detection and masking procedure can be iterated further.
 Even with one iteration we are within 0.2% of the true background value and 1.5% of the true background RMS.

 .. _scipy: https://www.scipy.org/